-ii) contributions on the review of existing WRC Resolutions and Recommendations in accordance with Resolution 95 (Rev.WRC-07) submitted by Member States and the Director of the Radiocommunication Bureau (BR);
+ii) contributions on the review of existing WRC Resolutions and Recommendations in accordance with Resolution 95 (Rev.WRC-19) submitted by Member States and the Director of the Radiocommunication Bureau (BR);

 iii) contributions concerning future agenda items other than those already contained as preliminary agenda items for the subsequent WRC submitted by Member States individually, jointly and/or collectively through their respective regional telecommunication organizations to CPM should be considered for information only.
-To this effect, executive summaries developed by those contributing Member States, limited to no more than half a page, may be included in an Annex of the CPM Report for information only;…
+To this effect, executive summaries developed by those contributing Member States, limited to no more than half a page, may be included in an Annex of the CPM Report for information only;

+iv) contributions concerning proposals by administrations regarding their country footnotes, or country names in footnotes under WRCs standing agenda item described in further resolves 2 of Resolution 26 (Rev.WRC-19) to CPM should be considered for information only, if available.
+To this effect, a list of such proposals may be included in an Annex of the CPM Report for information.

+…

 Reasons: The proposals under WRCs standing agenda item which would allow for the consideration of proposals by administrations for deletion of country footnotes should be available in a timely and efficient manner before a conference for due consideration of administrations.
 Therefore, it is required to modify Resolution ITU-R 2-8 to address the issue of timely consideration of administrations requests to vary footnotes in accordance with Resolution 26 (Rev.WRC-19).